Aliases for EGLN2 Gene

 GeneCards Summary for EGLN2 Gene

-EGLN2 (Egl-9 Family Hypoxia-Inducible Factor 2) is a Protein Coding gene.
-Diseases associated with EGLN2 include hypoxia and renal oncocytoma.
-Among its related pathways are Pathways in cancer and Cellular Senescence.
-GO annotations related to this gene include L-ascorbic acid binding and ferrous iron binding.
-An important paralog of this gene is EGLN3.
+EGLN2 (Egl-9 Family Hypoxia Inducible Factor 2) is a Protein Coding gene.
+Diseases associated with EGLN2 include Hypoxia and Familial Isolated Hypoparathyroidism.
+Among its related pathways are HIF1Alpha Pathway and ErbB signaling pathway.
+Gene Ontology (GO) annotations related to this gene include oxidoreductase activity and oxidoreductase activity, acting on paired donors, with incorporation or reduction of molecular oxygen.
+An important paralog of this gene is EGLN1.